Characters from "The Works"

 The Works |

 The Works is a military supercomputer stationed on Earth.
-He represents himself as a warped, faceted human face.
+He represents himself on-screen as a warped, faceted human face.
 He is grumpy and senile, with little patience to deal with others.
-With the lack of humans to order him, he is obsessed with building strange structures. |
+With the lack of humans to give him orders, he's obsessed with building strange structures. |

-His face appears briefly in the trailer, and he's the main antagonist. |
+His face appears briefly in the trailer, and he's the main antagonist of the story. |

 |